 Straight out of the conference, we started a project with one of the stakeholders.
 Botanic Gardens Conservation International gathers, curates and disseminates plant resources data from all of the botanic gardens in the world.
 This allows researchers, conservationists and other organizations to better understand the global resources of plant genetic material, which allows for better planning of conservation efforts.
 We will help them with developing an automated validator for data input and clean their databases of inconsistent data such as repeated or incomplete entries.

 Whilst we are happy that we will get to contribute to the community at this early stage, we are very eager to engage in wider education efforts.
 Our goal is to build a global Data for Good movement, which is inclusive and welcoming of organizations in all areas of expertise.
 To this end, we realized that such organizations require some basic understanding of the opportunities that are currently arising.
 They need examples of how DS/ML/AI can be applied.
 Therefore, we are currently planning a webinar for the biodiversity community, which should help fill this gap and pave the way for new and exciting projects.

 Overall, I was inspired and humbled by the efforts and knowledge of all actors attending the conference.
 I was also very excited to see the demand and interest in data science services.
 I believe we gathered invaluable insights and I strongly encourage other data science practitioners to attend such domain specific conferences to network and better understand the practical reality of the fight for our planet.

 Thanks for reading.
 Follow me on Twitter at @tbaraslupski

-Sign up for the AI for Good newsletter
+Sign up for the Data for Good newsletter